 I’m a firm believer in acknowledging your past even if your past isn’t the prettiest.
 Also, I wanted a spot to keep track of all of the places I have posted pieces across the internet.
 This page serves both purposes.
 Enjoy.

 Bleacher Report (177 Articles)

 I applied to Bleacher Report way too young and for some unknown reason they accepted me.
 Soon enough I became a Minnesota Twins Featured Columnist, mainly because I was one of the few writing about the Twins for the site.
 I got kicked out of Bleacher Report after they became relevant and decided they needed to up their game to go with their new Turner Sports image.
-I don’t blame them for kicking me out, I honestly deserved it and it made me a better writer.
+I don’t blame them for kicking me out, it made me a better writer.
 Thanks, B/R.

 Kottke’s Cuts/SB Nation FanPosts (21 Articles)

 After I was relieved of my B/R duties, I decided I still needed an outlet for my writing.
 I turned to Blogger and made my own which was fun, but I wanted more exposure so I also turned to the FanPost sections on SB Nation sites, most notably Twinkie Town.
 The gang at Twinkie Town were more than supportive and the exposure over there got me my gig as Editor of Puckett’s Pond.
 Thanks, Twinkie Town.